 The stake.
 A country once seen as a haven of calm is now among the region’s most violent.

-The new Ecuador state of emergency is the latest sign that the country’s security crisis is deepening, not easing, even as the region’s attention turns to the World Cup.
+Ecuador’s security crisis is deepening, not easing, with the new state of emergency the latest sign even as the region’s attention turns to the World Cup.

 Ecuador state of emergency: soldiers patrol a Guayaquil street